Restrictions and access

-Grab your inner tube – single or double-rider – and race down four twisting water slides (which offer at least slightly different experiences).
+Grab your inner tube – single or double-rider – and race down either Tonga (the green water slides) or Raki (the blue), which offer slightly different twisty experiences.
 Along the way, “mischievous” Tiki statues will attempt to zap you with jets of water when you least expect it.

 What you wish you knew before you experienced it